- Clinical Professor, Global Health

 - Clinical Professor, Family Medicine

 Select from the following:

-Dr. Behrens is a Clinical Associate Professor of Medicine with joint appointments in the Departments of Global Health, Family Medicine, and Medicine - Division of Infectious Diseases at the University of Washington.
-He is an Attending Physician at the Harborview Family Medicine Clinic, the Harborview Hepatitis & Liver Clinic, and the Harborview Madison Clinic, a primary care clinic for people with HIV at Harborview Medical Center in Seattle.
-Periodically he also Attends on the Harborview HIV Inpatient Consultation Service.
-Through the International Training & Education Center for Health, a center within the UW Department of Global Health, he has been providing HIV- and TB-focused technical assistance to multiple countries in Asia, sub-Saharan Africa, Eastern Europe, South America and the Caribbean region.
+Dr. Behrens is a Clinical Professor of Medicine with joint appointments in the Departments of Global Health, Family Medicine, and Medicine/Division of Infectious Diseases at the University of Washington.
+Through the International Training & Education Center for Health (I-TECH), a center within the UW Department of Global Health, he has been providing HIV, TB, and Hepatitis C-focused technical assistance to multiple countries in Asia, sub-Saharan Africa, Eastern Europe, and the Caribbean region.
 His global health work presently is focused on clinical mentoring and training for various countries in the Caribbean region using the Project ECHO tele-health platform, providing technical updates on COVID to health professionals in the Caribbean, and raining physicians in Ukraine on Hepatitis C and HIV-related topics such as Pre-Exposure Prophylaxis (PrEP).